 Ace may hate Tom Brady and the Patriots, so who would be his vote for the greatest quarterback to ever play the game?
 According to Ace, that’d be San Fransisco 49ers legend Joe Montana.

-New England heads to Super Bowl LIII against the Los Angeles Rams with science working against them, and Ace even gave NFL Draft Diamonds his prediction for the Big Game by saying, “Julian Edelman pushes everyone around, Gronkowski gets shut down, Gurley runs for 2 touchdowns, Brady plays terrible — three interceptions, Rams win 30-14.”
+New England headed to Super Bowl LIII against the Los Angeles Rams with science working against them, and Ace even gave NFL Draft Diamonds his prediction for the Big Game by saying, “Julian Edelman pushes everyone around, Gronkowski gets shut down, Gurley runs for 2 touchdowns, Brady plays terrible — three interceptions, Rams win 30-14.”